Prologue

 “Go on,” I tell Mindy with a wave.
 “Have fun with Nolan.”

 “Thank you so much, girl!”
-She leans in, hugs me and whispers, “Kristen and Auden are awesome.
+She leans in, hugs me, and whispers, “Kristen and Auden are awesome.
 They won’t ditch you.”

 At two o’clock in the afternoon, it looks more like what I’d expect on a Friday or Saturday night.
 We have a drink in each place before moving on.
 I’ve adhered to Mindy’s advice, making sure to have water between some of the drinks, but I’m pounding back more than I have since college, and by the time we leave the alley, I’m feeling loopy.

-“The Roxbury,” Kristen answers, grabbing my hand and pulling me forward, away from Luke.
+“The Roxbury,” Kristen answers, grabbing my hand and pulling me away from Luke.
 “Time to dance off some of these drinks.”

-“You have the fun now, eh Capper?”
+“You have the fun now, eh, Capper?”
 Pavel says, hitting Luke’s stomach with the back of his hand.
-Luke immediately responds by pushing his shoulder, which sends Pavel off balance.
+Luke immediately responds by pushing his shoulder, which sends Pavel off-balance.

 Biting my tongue to hold in a laugh, I turn around quickly to pay attention as we weave through bodies.